 Generally, contributions to a traditional IRA are immediately deducted from your taxable income.
 The investments in your account will be tax-free until you start making withdrawals after you turn 59 and a half years old, at which point you'll owe income taxes for distributions.
 IRAs are another way to save for retirement while also reducing your taxable income.
 Depending on your income, you may be able to deduct any IRA contribution on your tax return.

+For those looking for the best gold Roth IRA option, there are a variety of options available to help you maximize your retirement savings.
 Like a 401 (k) or 403 (b), IRA money will increase with deferred taxes and you won't pay income tax until you withdraw it.